National Livestock Historical Association in 1904

 Without railroads such towns were impossible.
 Some of them became capitals of disorder, vice, lawlessness, and crime that were not surpassed in evil by the worst of the mining-camps ever developed in the Rocky Mountains.
 Each of them, when at the zenith of its renown for wickedness, was much like all of the others.
 While these towns primarily were appendages of the pioneer railroads, they were engrafted upon the cattle business of the West, and therefore their swift careers became part of the history of the industry.
 They afforded havens for many of the desperadoes, professional “bad men,” and scoundrels, by whom the West was overrun for some years after the close of the Civil War.

-The State of Kansas always has had a leaning toward phenomenal things, and therefore perhaps it was natural that phenomenal cowtowns should develop upon her soil, although her geographical situation affords an alternative explanation.
-This sort of cowtown originated in Kansas, and indeed, nearly all of the similar characteristics that came afterward were located within her borders; her first one excelling all others in wildness and woolliness.
-Abilene established itself as the standard by which every other was measured and found more or less wanting.
+The State of Kansas was called home to many of these cowtowns due to her geographical location.
+Abilene was one of her first and excelled all others in wildness and woolliness.
+The town established itself as the standard by which every other was measured and found more or less wanting.
 By the time that town had gone to the half-way point in its career, the limit in variety and possibility in uproarious “frontier wickedness” appeared to be reached, and so it seemed that if more were wanted it could be had only in the form of greater quantity.
-In after-times when cattlemen who had known Abilene met one who had not, but who had knowledge of some other of the same stripe, and the two indulged in reminiscences, the remarks of the latter invariably would call forth some such response as — “Yes, that was hard town; but it wasn’t as bad as Abilene.”
+Afterward, many cowboys would reminiscence about those days and the many towns that followed, often saying: “Yes, that was hard town; but it wasn’t as bad as Abilene.”